-HalifACT is interrelated with numerous other municipal plans and initiatives.
+HalifACT is interrelated with many other municipal plans and initiatives.
 Some examples include:

-- Installing over $18 million in solar systems to date through the Solar City Program;
+- installing over $20 million in solar systems to date through the Solar City Program

-- Protecting nature, enhancing ecosystem functions and increasing green space through the Green Network Plan and the Urban Forest Master Plan; and,
+- protecting nature, enhancing ecosystem functions and increasing green space through the Green Network Plan and the Urban Forest Master Plan

 - How was HalifACT developed and who has been involved?

-HalifACT was developed through a collaborative process with municipal staff, members of the municipality’s climate action community, technical modelling and analysis, and broad-based public engagement.
+HalifACT was developed by municipal staff, members of the municipality’s climate action community, technical modelling and analysis and public engagement.

-As the success of HalifACT relies heavily on community action, stakeholder engagement and public consultation is important for evaluating the complex issue of climate change and in finding solutions.
+Stakeholder engagement and public consultation is important for evaluating the complex issue of climate change and finding solutions.
 The HalifACT team held meetings in 2019 with over 250 internal and external stakeholders, including all levels of government, utilities, non-profits and advocacy groups, academic institutions, educators, industry, Mi’kmaq and African Nova Scotian communities, Acadian groups, youth and more.

 To assist in the development of HalifACT, the municipality contracted Sustainable Solutions Group (SSG), an environmental consulting company specializing in climate change mitigation and adaptation modelling.
-Through their work, SSG developed a 2016 baseline GHG inventory, a low carbon scenario, an actions catalogue, and an adaptation report.
+SSG developed a greenhouse gas inventory, a low-carbon scenario, an actions catalogue and an adaptation report.

-Public engagement focused on raising awareness on climate change, the actions required, and the collective action needed for success.
-A communications strategy was created, and continues to evolve, and includes a social media campaign, online engagement tools (surveys), resources and engagement events.
+Public engagement focused on raising awareness about climate change, the actions required and the collective action needed for success.
 The HalifACT project team also conducted more than 35 informal “pop-up” events throughout the municipality during the summer and fall of 2019.